projectshft/code-challenge/README.md

 ## Problem 1 - Worth 4 Points
-Write a function called `findSum` that takes an array of numbers as an argument and finds the average of that array of numbers and returns that average as a number.
+Write a function called `findSum` that takes an array of numbers as an argument and finds the average of that array of numbers and returns the sum as a number.
 For example:

 ```js